 Frontier pros and cons

 Frontier Communications as a company is confusing.
-It has three different branded services: Frontier, Vantage, and FiOS.
-All of them have different prices and plan details for internet, TV, and home phone, and they all have different service areas.
+It has two different branded services: Frontier Internet and Frontier FiberOptic.
+Both of them have different prices and plan details for internet, TV, and home phone, and they all have different service areas.

 That inconsistency can make it difficult to find relevant information when you’re shopping.
 And it means that some Frontier customers get much better (or much worse) service than others, depending on where you live.